cyberglot/wenkokke.github.io/drafts/2020-12-24-a-tale-of-three-constructed-languages.md

 Hildegard was canonised as a saint by the Catholic Church, so I guess the pendulum swung closer to “divinized” in her case.
 This makes her an obvious pick for patron saint of conlangs![^patron-saints] A golden reliquary [in Eibingen][eibingen-abbey] stores her relics: her heart and, fittingly, her tongue!

 Hildegard introduced Lingua Ignota in a manuscript titled *Ignota Lingua per simplicem hominem Hildegardem prolata*, or “An unknown language brought forward by the simple human being Hildegard.”
-Throughout her writing, Hildegard refers to herself as a “simple human” and a “poor little womanly shape”, that her achievements are those of God.
+Throughout her writing, Hildegard refers to herself as a “simple human” and a “poor little womanly shape”, and emphasises that her achievements are *really* those of God, and that she is merely a vessel.
 Such repeated self-deprecatory remarks have led to an image of Hildegard as “simple, humble, stumbling, [and] requiring help from her male advisers.”
 Much more likely, however, is that it was her emphasis on her lowliness which allowed her to get away with such great achievements![^higley]

 Lingua Ignota is based on Latin.
 It consists of a glossary of nouns and adjectives to be used in Latin sentences.
 There are 1011 surviving glosses, preserved via the [Riesencodex][riesencodex] (fol.
 461^a^) and the Berliner Handschrift (Lat.
 Quart.
 4º 674).
-There is only one surviving text written in Lingua Ignota, “O orzchis Ecclesia”, found *twice* in the Riesencodex (fol.
+Interestingly, the glossary in the Riesencodex is not in any alphabetical order.
+Rather, it is in order of hierarchy—God, angels, saints, *etc.* There is only one surviving text written in Lingua Ignota, “O orzchis Ecclesia”, found *twice* in the Riesencodex (fol.
 472^a^ and 405^a^):

 > O [orzchis]{.lingua-ignota-highlight} Ecclesia, armis divinis praecincta, et hyacinto ornata, tu es [caldemia]{.lingua-ignota-highlight} stigmatum [loifolum]{.lingua-ignota-highlight} et urbs scienciarum.
 O, o tu es etiam [crizanta]{.lingua-ignota-highlight} in alto sono, et es [chorzta]{.lingua-ignota-highlight} gemma.